balmoral/js-core/README.md

 Given there's a single universal github setting on Mac OSX, we have to edit `./git/config` to specify different github accounts.

+Do this immediately after `git init` and before push origin.

 #### References

 * [Handling Multiple Github Accounts on MacOS](https://gist.github.com/Jonalogy/54091c98946cfe4f8cdab2bea79430f9)